php-telegram-bot/laravel/EXAMPLE.md

 ## Example ##

-1- After adding the package setting everything up, create a controller, for example `TelegramController.php` in you `app/Http/Controllers` directory and put this in it:
+1- After adding the package and setting everything up, create a controller, for example `TelegramController.php` in your `app/Http/Controllers` directory and put this in it:

 ```
 <?php